Why Study Graduate Entry Medicine at New Vision University UK with Personalised Learning (Online or On-Campus)?

 This programme is divided into pre-clinical and clinical years.Pre-Clinical Year

-- The online learning component is made up of video lectures, live-streamed classes, question banks and exams.
+- The online learning component is made up of video lectures, live-streamed classes and question banks and is available due to Covid-19.

 |MD: Year 1||Medical studies online or at NVU Georgian campus|